 Margaret A. "Peggy" Rolando

 Margaret A. (“Peggy”) Rolando has been a partner in Shutts & Bowen’s real estate department since 1984.
 She is a Board Certified Real Estate Attorney and is “AV” rated.
-Ms. Rolando is on the Board of Governors of the American College of Real Estate Lawyers (ACREL) and Chair of the Real Property, Probate and Trust Law Section of The Florida Bar.
+Ms. Rolando is on the Board of Governors of the American College of Real Estate Lawyers (ACREL) and immediate past chair of the Real Property, Probate and Trust Law Section of The Florida Bar.
 She is also a long time active member of The Florida Bar Committee on Condominiums and Planned Developments.